movlan/SEI-CC-7/work/w07/d3/01-python-containers.md

 	> Tina
 	```

-- Unlike JS, you cannot access items in a Python dictionary using **dot notation** (dots are used to invoke methods).
+- Unlike JS, you cannot access items in a Python dictionary using **dot notation** (dots are used to invoke methods on the dictionary).

 ---
 ### Dictionaries - <span style="text-transform: lowercase">get</span> Method